emacsmirror/guava-themes/README.md

 ## Introduction
 This package began as an specific idea: *what if I could create an Emacs theme based on my favorite fruit?
 And what if it was a light theme, but not **too light**?*
 So here it is.
-My first Emacs theme(s) / package.
+My first Emacs package / pack of themes.
-Although I intend for each commit to be at least on a working state, for now this is a WIP project so you should expect things to go not so smoothly.

 ## Installation
 - I recommend you use this Emacs code to automatically install **guava-themes**.
 This should work on Emacs 30: